 Compliant technology is a major driver in banking, and the financial accounting industry must constantly deliver new solutions to stay one step ahead of regulations, audit demands, cyber-threats and fraudsters.
 At BankTEL, we’re on it!

 That means, as a BankTEL User, you’re on it, too!
 Join us September 20-21 in Memphis, TN, for our 2018 User Conference.
-It’s the perfect place to connect with colleagues, discuss challenges and opportunities, learn about the latest fin-tech and solutions, and get to know the BankTEL team.
+It’s the perfect place to connect with colleagues, discuss challenges and opportunities, learn about the latest fintech solutions, and get to know the BankTEL team.

 Multiple breakout-sessions enable you to tailor the conference to your unique needs and address your top-of-mind business issues.
-Plus, you’ll have the opportunity to network with representatives from an expected 300 financial institutions in small groups.
+Plus, you’ll have the opportunity to network with over 200 users in small groups.

 Conference speakers include an investigator, who will discuss some of the latest trends in white-collar crime, and we’ll follow this up with a general info session about accounts payable fraud reduction.